Eight go on trial over 2016 Bastille Day truck attack in Nice | Law-Order

 Eight go on trial over 2016 Bastille Day truck attack in Nice

+Prosecutors say the defendants, who face between five years in jail to a life sentence, helped Lahouaiej Bouhlel get weapons, rent the truck or survey the route he took for the attack.

-Seven men and one woman will go on trial on Monday over the 2016 Bastille Day attack in the French city of Nice, which saw 86 killed and hundreds injured by a gunman who drove a heavy truck into a crowd gathered to watch fireworks.
-The gunman, responsible for one of the deadliest massacres in peacetime France, was shot dead by police on the spot, ending an assault that shocked a country already reeling from the Islamist attacks in Paris the previous year.
+Seven men and one woman go on trial on Monday over a deadly 2016 truck rampage in the French city of Nice, accused of helping the driver who killed 86 people, including 15 children and teenagers, who had gathered to watch a fireworks display.

-Seven men and one woman will go on trial on Monday over the 2016 Bastille Day attack in the French city of Nice, which saw 86 killed and hundreds injured by a gunman who drove a heavy truck into a crowd gathered to watch fireworks.
+"Some people are hoping the trial will help them move forward," said Jean-Claude Hubler, who chairs the Life for Nice victims' association.
+"Some are so angry that for them the trial will not lead to anything significant - we know that the terrorist is dead.
+We know that the secondary suspects will be there and will be condemned."

-Lahouaiej Bouhlel swerved his truck through crowds on a stretch of about two km (1.2 miles) on the Promenade des Anglais, Nice's sea-side, palm tree-lined boulevard, causing devastation and chaos among the 25,000 people or so gathered for the festivities.
-Islamic State claimed responsibility a few days later but offered no proof that the attacker, who had a record of domestic violence and petty crimes, had direct contact with the group.
+Islamic State claimed responsibility a few days later, but offered no proof that the attacker, who had a record of domestic violence and petty crimes, had direct contact with the group.
+The prosecutors' office said that would be one of the points the trial would aim to clarify.

-"It (the trial) will help some move forward, others are so angry that the trial won't do much for them," said Jean-Claude Hubler, who chairs the Life for Nice victims' association.
-Hubler, who had been holidaying in the region with his family, was physically unharmed but witnessed the attack and tried to help others in the aftermath, including holding an injured woman's hand until the moment she died.
+They could not say whether the defendants would plead guilty or deny any wrongdoing.
+A lawyer for Ramzi Kevin Arefa, the only one of the defendants facing a possible life term, did not respond when asked how Arefa would plead.
+Little has been said publicly by the accused or their lawyers.

 Three of the accused, allegedly close friends of the attacker, are accused of participation in a terrorist criminal association for helping him obtain weapons and the truck.
-Two of them face 20 years in jail, while the other faces a life sentence.
-The five other defendants are accused of helping him indirectly through arms trafficking, but are not charged with terrorism, and face shorter sentences.
-One of them will be tried in absentia.
+Two of those face 20 years in jail, while the other - Arefa - faces a life sentence.
+The five other defendants are accused of helping indirectly through arms trafficking and face shorter sentences.
+One of that group will be tried in absentia.

-The trial will take place in the central Paris courtroom that was specially built for the November 2015 attacks case.
-As many among the 850 plaintiffs are Nice-based, the trial will be broadcast there too.
+Because many among the 850 plaintiffs are based in Nice, the trial, which will take place in Paris, will be broadcast there too.
 The verdict is expected in December.
-"The attacker is dead.
-Those who played a secondary role will be sanctioned," said Hubler, adding that he and a number of other victims were more interested in seeing whether some officials will, separately from this trial, face sanctions for what he said was a lack of security to protect the Bastille Day celebrations that day.
+(Additional reporting by Tangi Salaun Writing by Ingrid Melander Editing by Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)